 The information presented in this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These forward-looking statements have been made pursuant to the provisions of the Private Securities Litigation Reform Act of 1995.
 These statements are not historical facts, but rather are based on our current expectations, estimates and projections, and our beliefs and assumptions.
 We intend words such as "anticipate," "appears," "expect," "intend," "plan," "believe," "seek," "estimate," "will" and similar expressions to identify forward-looking statements.
-These statements are not guarantees of future performance and are subject to certain risks, uncertainties and other factors, some of which are beyond our control and are difficult to predict.
+These statements are not guarantees of future performance and are subject to certain risks, uncertainties and other factors, some of w hich are beyond our control and are difficult to predict.
 These factors could cause actual results to differ materially from those expressed or forecasted in the forward-looking statements.
 Additional information concerning potential factors that could effect future financial results is included in our Annual Report on Form 10-K for the fiscal year ended March 29, 2009.
-We caution you not to place undue reliance on these forward-looking statements, which reflect our management's view only as of the date of this Quarterly Report on Form 10-Q or to reflect the occurrence of unanticipated events.
+We caution you not to place undue reliance on these forward-looking statements, which reflect our management's view only as of the date of this Quarterly Report on Form 10-Q. We are not obligated to update these statements or publicly release the result of any revisions to them to reflect events or circumstances after the date of this Quarterly Report on Form 10-Q or to reflect the occurrence of unanticipated events.